uvsmtid/common-salt-states/docs/bootstrap/windows_bootstrap.md

-For non-VirtualBox Vagrant provider (specifically, `libvirt`) with Linux host and Windows guest, there is no opton for Vagrant Synced Folders native to one of them.
+For non-VirtualBox Vagrant provider (specifically, `libvirt`) with Linux host and Windows guest, there is no opton for Vagrant Synced Folders native to both host and guest.

 *   [NFS][1]: